 The Executive Roles:

-Co-Chairs: The co-chairs have the powers necessary to promote and advance the general functions of the New Zealand Māori Council and the efficient operation of the Māori Associations under the Community Development Act 1962, provided, that they are at all times be subject to such directions as the Council may give on any particular matter.
+The chair has the powers necessary to promote and advance the general functions of the New Zealand Māori Council and the efficient operation of the Māori Associations under the Community Development Act 1962, provided, that he is at all times be subject to such directions as the Council may give on any particular matter.

 Maori Council Executive Members